AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	such as fees or licencing restrictions, rather than the access to it.
 A data resource can be openly accessible (which all INSPIRE data should be), but have restrictions on its use such as licensing, fees, or usage limitations.

-	For INSPIRE purposes the *Access constraints* dropdown box must be set to ‘**other restrictions**’.
+	For INSPIRE purposes the *Access constraints* dropdown box must be set to '**other restrictions**'.
 The *Other constraints* free text box must then be populated with an appropriate label from the `INSPIRE code list for Limitations on public access <http://inspire.ec.europa.eu/metadata-codelist/LimitationsOnPublicAccess/>`__.
-	If there are no restrictions on access, the text box should be populated with ‘**no limitations on public access**’.
+	If there are no restrictions on access, the text box should be populated with '**no limitations on public access**'.

 	This element shall **only** include information regarding access to the resource (not the use of the data, which is documented under the `Use constraints <#use-constraints>`__ section).
 	When Member States limit public access to spatial data sets and spatial data services under Article 13 of Directive 2007/2/EC, this metadata element shall provide information on the limitations and the reasons for them.
 If there are no limitations on public access, this metadata element shall indicate that fact.

 	Article 13 of the Directive contains a list of cases where limitations on public access can be set.
 With regards to providing the metadata for the datasets and services through discovery services, the limitations on public access can be set on the base of reasons of international relations, public security or national defence.
 Concerning providing View, Download or Transformation Services, or e-commerce services, limitations on public access can be set on the base of the following reasons:

-	• the confidentiality of the proceedings of public authorities, where such confidentiality is provided for by law;
+	* the confidentiality of the proceedings of public authorities, where such confidentiality is provided for by law;
-	• international relations, public security or national defence;
+	* international relations, public security or national defence;
-	• the course of justice, the ability of any person to receive a fair trial or the ability of a public authority to conduct an enquiry of a criminal or disciplinary nature;
+	* the course of justice, the ability of any person to receive a fair trial or the ability of a public authority to conduct an enquiry of a criminal or disciplinary nature;
-	• the confidentiality of commercial or industrial information, where such confidentiality is provided for by national or Community law to protect a legitimate economic interest, including the public interest in maintaining statistical confidentiality and tax secrecy;
+	* the confidentiality of commercial or industrial information, where such confidentiality is provided for by national or Community law to protect a legitimate economic interest, including the public interest in maintaining statistical confidentiality and tax secrecy;
-	• intellectual property rights;
+	* intellectual property rights;
-	• the confidentiality of personal data and/or files relating to a natural person where that person has not consented to the disclosure of the information to the public, where such confidentiality is provided for by national or Community law;
+	* the confidentiality of personal data and/or files relating to a natural person where that person has not consented to the disclosure of the information to the public, where such confidentiality is provided for by national or Community law;
-	• the interests or protection of any person who supplied the information requested on a voluntary basis without being under, or capable of being put under, a legal obligation to do so, unless that person has consented to the release of the information concerned;
+	* the interests or protection of any person who supplied the information requested on a voluntary basis without being under, or capable of being put under, a legal obligation to do so, unless that person has consented to the release of the information concerned;
-	• the protection of the environment to which such information relates, such as the location of rare species.
+	* the protection of the environment to which such information relates, such as the location of rare species.

 |userdoc_fig_7_14_1_LimitationsPublicAccess|